kevinwang930/kevinwang930.github.io/content/post/java/spring/spring/index.md

 ## 2.1 Event

+`ApplicationListener` can generically declare the event type that it is interested in.
+When registered with a Spring `ApplicationContext`, event will be filtered accordingly, with the listener getting invoked for matching event objects.

 `ApplicationEventMulticaster` Interface to be implemented by objects that can manage a number of `Applicationlistener` objects and publish events to them.

 `SimpleApplicationEventMulticaster` is the simple implementation of the `ApplicationEventMulticaster` interface.Multicasts all events to all registered listeners.